-Here at Lingfield you always will find friendly tutors and flexible courses to help you gain professional qualifications – without going to college.
+Here at Lingfield you always will find friendly tutors and flexible courses to help you change careers and gain professional qualifications – without going to college.

 If you are thinking of making a career change and teaching others to ride or training their horses, you need to know about qualifications and insurance.
 The Lingfield office is happy to provide you with one to one information, guidance via email and suggestions for training in your area.

 But why are qualifications important?
 Think about it like this : Would you go on a sea kayaking course – or send your child on such a course with a leader who held no qualifications?
 How would you know they were aware of all the pitfalls in teaching kayakers and of the possibilities of accidents – it could even lead to drowning if they were not sufficiently aware.
 The answer we suspect is NO, you wouldn’t send your child on such a course or go yourself.

 So why take the chance with riding ?
 Qualified instructors are experienced and knowledgeable horse trainers as well as riding coaches with many holding national coaching qualifications.
 We are more than happy to chat to people and point them in the right direction to get training on a part time basis without attending college.
 College is not for everyone.